joshvera/effects/README.md

-# Freer: Extensible Effects with Freer Monads
+# Effects: Extensible Effects with Freer Monads

 Freer is an implementation of
 ["Freer Monads, More Extensible Effects"](http://okmij.org/ftp/Haskell/extensible/more.pdf).
 Much